 Community Software Areas

-Many XSEDE allocated resources offer Community Software Areas (CSAs) allow science gateways and other research software providers and integrators to install, advertise, share, and support their own software on XSEDE resources.
+XSEDE's Community Software Areas (CSAs) allow science gateways and other research software providers and integrators to install, advertise, share, and support their own software on XSEDE resources.
 A CSA is a disk directory that is outside the software provider's home directory where they can install their software executables, scripts, libraries, and small data files.
 XSEDE Service Providers (SPs) create and provide access to the disk directory, and may also backup the disk directory, help advertise the software modules in that directory used to access the software, and may provide software usage statistics.

 To request a new CSA the software provider must first request a startup allocation (if they don't already have a regular allocation) to gain access to the resource(s) where the CSA will be created.
 Once the provider has an allocation giving them access to a resource they should next request the CSA directory on the desired resources by contacting the XSEDE Help Desk.

 Consult the Resources page for a brief description of XSEDE systems.